Bluedot-Innovation/documentation/docs/integrations/CleverTap/iOS.md

 Getting started
 ---------------

-This documentation depends on Bluedot PointSDK and CleverTap SDK.
+This documentation depends on Rezolve PointSDK and CleverTap SDK.
 Both dependencies can be managed by CocoaPods or Carthage.

-Integrate your project with Bluedot Point SDK
+Integrate your project with Rezolve Point SDK
 ---------------------------------------------

 You can find detailed instructions [here](../../Point%20SDK/iOS/Overview.md)